bahumuhawa/StudentDataManagement/README.md

-# 🎓 Student Grades Management
+# 🎓 Student Data Management

 A simple Python program to manage student grades.
 This program allows you to: